Pro-democracy camp (Hong Kong): Convenor

 A caucus-like mechanism, without whips, was established on 8 October 2004 and was then known as "Lunchbox Conference", as legislators discussed local and political issues during luncheon on every Fridays.
 The convenor was the nominal leader of the camp but did not contain any real powers.
 It was renamed as "Pro-Democracy Camp Meetings" after 2016 election.
 The conference ceased to function after en masse resignations in 2020.

-Political parties
+Members

 This list includes the major political parties and groups in Hong Kong: